geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 ## Web application security

 Web application security is a pretty vast topic, people have [written](https://www.oreilly.com/library/view/web-application-security/9781492053101/) [books](https://leanpub.com/wasec) about it.
-For example, OWASP comes up with a yearly [top 10 web application security risks](https://owasp.org/www-project-top-ten/) where Injection (like SQL injection) and Cross-Site Scripting (XSS) usually make into the top 10 list.
+For example, OWASP comes up with a yearly [top 10 web application security risks](https://owasp.org/www-project-top-ten/) where Injection (like SQL injection) and Cross-Site Scripting (XSS) usually make it into the top 10 list.

 > For example, with [Node.js and MySQL](/blog/2020/11/nodejs-mysql-tutorial/) you would want to use the [MySQL2](https://github.com/sidorares/node-mysql2) library vs [MySQL](https://github.com/mysqljs/mysql) library because it supports [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) which can tackle SQL injection from the database level.